o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 Other gradient types can be used, but image gradients offer the most control and are used in many scenarios when creating terrain.
     {{< /tip >}}

-* A **Gradient Transform Modifier** that places the gradient in the level.
+* A **Gradient Transform Modifier** component that places the gradient in the level.
 The default settings are fine for this tutorial.

 * A shape component.
 Most often, this is a **Shape Reference** component that references the **Axis Aligned Box Shape** component in the Terrain Spawner entity.